fluree/docs.flur.ee/src/content/0.15.0/docs/query/analytical-query.md

 Item | Function
 -- | --
-three-tuple | Looks for flakes (pieces of data) in the database that match a provided pattern, and bind variables to the results.
-See [three tuple](#three-tuple) four-tuple | Same as a simple three-tuple, except the first item in the tuple specifies a particular data source, such as Wikidata, another ledger, or the current ledger at a specific in time.
-See [four tuple](#four-tuple)
+[three-tuple](#three-tuple) | Looks for flakes (pieces of data) in the database that match a provided pattern, and bind variables to the results.
+[four-tuple](#four-tuple) | Same as a simple three-tuple, except the first item in the tuple specifies a particular data source, such as Wikidata, another ledger, or the current ledger at a specific in time.
-Intermediate Aggregate clause | TO DO
+[two-tuple variable binding](#two-tuple-variable-binding)| Bind a variable to a value, including to a calculated aggregate values.
+These variables can be used subsequent where-array items.
-Binding map | Serves the same function as an intermediate aggregate clause, except the syntax is different.
+[binding map](#binding-map)| Serves the same function as a two-tuple variable binding, except the syntax is different.
-Optional map | TO DO
-Union map | TO DO
-Filter map | TO DO
+[optional map](#optional-map) | Like, three-tuples, looks for flakes (pieces of data) that match a provided pattern.
+However, when joining the results of this map with the queries existing resultset, will simply bind `null` if there is no match (a left outer join).
+[union map](#union-map) | The two parts of a union map are outer joined.
+[filter map](#filter-map) | Filters the results up that point in the query.

+Each where-array item is resolved and then inner joined with the resultset up until that point.
+See the [Analytical Query](/guides/analytical-queries/inner-joins-in-fluree) guide for more information.

 #### Three Tuple